andymac1091/CASA0005book/docs/01-prac1.md

 Packages we've installed:

-* sf: simple features, standad way to encode spatial vector data
+* sf: simple features, standard way to encode spatial vector data
 * tmap: layer-based and easy approach to make thematic maps
 * tmaptools: set of tools for reading and processing spatial data
 * RSQLite: embeds the SQLite database engine in R